turboapps/docs/building/working_with_turbo_studio/a-ide.md

 **Note:** TurboStudio does not support creation of 16-bit executables.
 To run 16-bit DOS applications, virtualize an appropriate emulator with the application and launch the application through the emulator.

+**Note:** TurboStudio cannot access the turbo.net hub on Windows XP or Windows Server 2003 because the platforms do not support TLS1.2 which is required to access the web resources.
+Snapshot, build, and other features are not affected.

 Download a free 30-day trial [here](/studio) or try the free, [express version](/studio/download).